Joe Gacy

 Joseph Ruby (born August 8, 1987) is an American professional wrestler.
-He is signed to WWE, where he performs on the SmackDown brand under the ring name Joe Gacy.
-He is a member of The Wyatt Sicks, and is one-half of the WWE Tag Team Champions with stablemate Dexter Lumis in their first reign, both individually and as a team.
+He is signed to Total Nonstop Action Wrestling (TNA), where he performs under the ring name Joseph Sawyer and is one-half of Syx alongside Samuel Shaw.
+He also performs on the independent circuit, notably for Game Changer Wrestling, where he is the current GCW World Champion in his first reign.
+He is best known for his tenure in WWE, where he performed under the ring name Joe Gacy.

 Gacy first gained prominence for his work in Combat Zone Wrestling (CZW), where he was a three-time CZW World Heavyweight Champion and a three-time CZW Wired Champion.
 He also appeared for Evolve, where he was a one-time Evolve Tag Team Champion.